General QuestionsWhat is mental illness?

 Illinois-specific legal information and referrals resources include Illinois Legal Aid, and the DuPage County Legal Aid Service sponsored by the DuPage County Bar Association.

-Youth FAQ in the ClassroomsWhy don’t you just get over depression?
+Youth FAQ in the ClassroomsHow do you get mental illness?

 - Inherited traits: Mental illness is more common in people who have a biological family member with a mental illness.
 You may already have a genetic vulnerability to developing a mental illness, and a stressful or traumatic life experience may trigger the actual illness itself.